Frequently asked questions about counseling (M.A.)

 The clinical mental health counseling track meets the standards for accreditation under the Council of Accreditation for Counseling and Related Educational Programs (CACREP) and prepares you to take the exam to become a Licensed Professional Counselor (LPC) in Pennsylvania.

 The school counseling track meets the regulations by the Council of Accreditation for Counseling and Related Educational Programs (CACREP).
-The program prepares you to take the Praxis II exam and become a certified school counselor by the Pennsylvania Department of Education in elementary and secondary school counseling.
+The program prepares you to take the Praxis II exam and become a certified school counselor in Pennsylvania and/or many other states.

 The marriage, couple and family counseling track meets the standards for accreditation under the Council of Accreditation for Counseling and Related Educational Programs (CACREP) and academically prepares you to take the exam to become a Licensed Marriage and Family Therapist (LMFT) in Pennsylvania.

 The Certificate of Advanced Graduate Studies (CAGS) in counseling is designed for students who already have a master’s degree in an appropriate counseling-related field, who desire to want to take continuing education often to meet the state requirements for sate licensure or certification.
 The particular courses (a minimum of 12 credits) for students in the CAGS program will be tailored to the specific needs of each student.

 Is the counseling program accredited?